cite-architecture/CitableCorpus.jl/docs/src/corpus.md

 ## Citable passages

-A `CitableNode` has two members: a URN, and a string of text.
-You can apply all of the `CitableText` module's functions for working with URNs to the `CitableNode`'s URN.
+A `CitablePassage` has two members: a URN, and a string of text.
+You can apply all of the `CitableText` module's functions for working with URNs to the `CitablePassage`'s URN.

 ```jldoctest corpus